Automattic/wp-calypso/client/gutenberg/extensions/starter/README.md

 `index.js` is just the Gutenberg initialization - registerBlockType().
 This example includes `getEditWrapperProps` but its not required.

 `save.js` is the complete Gutenberg save() function.

+`settings.js` contains all the basic information for the block, including title, keywords, and attributes.
+Any other constants should be defined here.

 `style.scss` is the stylesheet that will be used in editor and view.
 Nearly all of the styles associated with the block belong here.